-Rainy day activities for kids in Sydney
+10 rainy day activities for kids in Sydney

 Flip Out Trampoline Arena is Australia’s largest trampoline playground.
 First opened in Western Sydney, there are now centres across the country offering indoor and outdoor fun that’s flippin’ awesome.
-The Penrith centre has wall running, an after-dark option and dodgeball – plus you can book kids’ birthday parties and children can sign up for Little Ninja classes to learn how to twist and bounce like a pro.
+The Penrith centre has wall running, an after-dark program and dodgeball – plus you can book kids’ birthday parties and children can sign up for Little Ninja classes to learn how to twist and bounce like a pro.

-Whether it’s so hot you need to cool down, or so cold you need to warm up, the swimming pools and water playgrounds at Sydney Olympic Park Aquatic Centre are always a balmy 26-degrees.
+Whether it’s so hot you need to cool down, or so cold you need to warm up, the swimming pools and water playgrounds at Sydney Olympic Park Aquatic Centre are always a balmy 26 degrees.
 Pack swimmers for the whole family and spend the day racing the kids down the Rapid River Ride.